 Much of the success of Prague as a city destination is the sheer beauty and heritage of the city, but Prague is one of the most popular travel destinations with young tourists and is an ideal location for a fun-packed weekend break full of nightlife.

 Prague caters well for tourists

 There are many airlines flying into Prague – check out flights for options to suit you.
 Prague has an excellent range of hotels, some with surprising discounts.
 If you want to venture further afield, car hire is readily available.
-Because of the numbers of tourists in recent years, there is a wide range of tours, entertainment, cultural activities etc. Travel around the city is very easy by public transport including metro, tram and bus.
+Because of the high number of tourists in recent years, there is a wide range of tours, entertainment, cultural activities etc. Travel around the city is very easy by public transport, including metro, tram and bus.

 Prague best tourist attractions

 The city of Prague has only been open to tourists for a relatively short amount of time, but still has plenty to offer in terms of sightseeing, as there is something new with almost every turn.

 Old Town Square – One of the most visited attractions in all of Prague is the Astronomical Clock located in the Old Town Hall.
 The clock is actually located at the end of a row of houses that have been standing for the last several hundred years.
 In fact, work first began on the entire structure all the way back in 1338.

 Charles Bridge – Every visitor of Prague should see Charles Bridge.
 The best time to experience strolling over the bridge is at dawn, although a romantic walk through the impressively lit streets of Prague by night is nice too.
 30 statues line that bridge, and the view over Prague Caste and river makes it unforgettable experience.